The Best Beginner Audio Interfaces (Buying Guide)

 All the interfaces on this list are pretty simple to set up and use.
 Once they’re connected to your computer, you can plug in your microphone, turn on phantom power, and start recording.

-An audio interface with better electronics under the hood will generally give you better quality recordings.
+Obviously, an audio interface with better electronics under the hood will give you better quality recordings.
 Plain and simple.

-Poor quality or faulty electronics run the risk of tainting your recordings with static or hissing.
+Poor quality interfaces can taint your recordings with static or hissing.
 This makes it frustrating and discouraging to record sometimes.

 The build quality is also a factor, since you’ll want it to last a good long while.
 Interfaces like the Scarlett 2i2 or the Audiobox come in a durable metal chassis, protecting the hardware inside from unnecessary damage.